OpenPrinting/cups/DEVELOPING.md

 variables, local static variables are suitably protected for concurrent access.

-Each variable is declared on a separate line and is immediately followed by a comment block describing the variable:
+Each variable is declared on a separate line and is immediately followed by a comment describing the variable:

-    int         ThisVariable;    /* The current state of this */ static int  that_variable;   /* The current state of that */
+    int         ThisVariable;    // The current state of this static int  that_variable;   // The current state of that

 ### Types